clinics

 What will happen?

-Before having your test, a nurse will answer your questions and will obtain your written consent.
-You will receive information to take home about what to expect after your test.
+Before having your test, a nurse will answer your questions and will confirm your written consent.
+You will receive information to take home about what to expect after your test and aftercare.

 It is not necessary for you to change your clothes.
 Wear something loose and comfortable that can be slipped down below your hips easily.
 Towels are used to help maintain your privacy and to protect your clothing.